Carlos Díaz Olivo: Public service

 Díaz Olivo was later appointed as Executive Director of the Puerto Rico Ports Authority.
 He has also served as legal adviser for several municipalities of the island and to the Legislative Assembly of Puerto Rico.
 As such, he coordinated the efforts that led to the approval of the Internal Revenues Code of 1994, the General Law of Corporations of 1995, and the Law of Commercial Transactions of 1996.

 He also served as part of the Transition Committee of Governor-elect Aníbal Acevedo Vilá after the 2004 general elections.

 Career as analyst

 Díaz Olivo frequently appears as a political analyst in Puerto Rican radio, newspapers, and television.
-From 2003 to 2005, he hosted a radio show in WKAQ 580 called Reacción Inmediata along Luis Pabón Roca.
+From 2003 to 2005, he hosted a radio show in WKAQ 580 called WKAQ Analiza along Luis Pabón Roca.
 In mid-2007, both Díaz Olivo and Pabón Roca joined Univision Radio.
 Since then, they've been hosting the daily show WKAQ Analiza.